wimpysworld/stream-sprout/README.md

 The IP address, port, app name and key are composed to create the RTMP URL that you will use in OBS Studio.
 For example, `rtmp://ip:port/app/key`.

+### 🚨 FFMPEG WILL ACCEPT ANY RTMP STREAM ON THE CORRECT PORT 🚨

+**FFmpeg does not currently enforce `app` or `key` paths for its incoming RTMP server.**
+**Regardless of the `app` or `key` you set in the Stream Sprout YAML FFmpeg will accept *any* incoming stream on the correct `port`**

+⚠️ Do not expose the Stream Sprout RTMP server to the public internet without additional security measures ⚠️
+- Consider using a VPN or SSH tunnel to secure the connection 🔐
+- Or firewall the RTMP port to only allow connections from trusted IP addresses 🔥🧱
+- See the [Limitations section](#limitations) section below for more information.

+#### Archive streams

 If `archive_stream:` is `true` Stream Sprout will archive the stream to disk in the directory specified by `archive_path:`.
 If `archive_path:` is not accessible, Stream Sprout will fallback to using the current working directory.